axew3/phpBB-audio-video-to-post/README.md

 # phpBB Audio Video to posts Recorder and Player

-Actually only audio (and video) recorder for phpBB
+Actually only audio (not video) recorder for phpBB